Falven/marktree-docs/README.md

 **Pro Feature Highlight:**

-- **Copy Symbol and References**: Copy a symbol and all of it's workspace references recursively into Markdown snippets.
-- **Multi-Commit Git Diff**: Easily copy diffs for multiple commits at once—merge them all into a single Markdown snippet for thorough reviews or AI assistance.
+- **Copy Staged Git Changes**: Gather your staged Git changes into Markdown diffs—perfect for partial commits or quick reviews.
+- **Copy Git Diffs for Selected Commits**: Use a QuickPick to select multiple commits, then MarkTree gathers the `git show` output for each commit and merges them into one Markdown snippet.
 - **Priority License Validation**: Faster updates and priority support.
 - And more coming soon!

+** Coming Soon!**

+- **Copy Symbol and References**: Copy a symbol and all of it's references recursively into Markdown snippets.

 Click the image or link above to get MarkTree Pro.
 Once purchased, you'll receive a license key to unlock all Pro features directly in your existing MarkTree installation.